Improvised fighting vehicle: Narco tanks

+operational mobility, offensive and defensive capabilities to fight law enforcement and rivals during drug trafficking.

-ISIS and YPG Armored vehicles
+ISIS and YPG armored vehicles

 Multiple examples of improvised fighting vehicles have been created from multiple factions in the Syrian Civil war, and the War In Iraq.

 Armament, and thickness of armor varies on different examples, along with the chassis they are designed on.
-They are used as SVBIED's, Armored cars, Improvised tanks, and improvised armored personnel carriers.
+They are used as SVBIED's, armored cars, improvised tanks, and improvised armored personnel carriers.

 Ukrainian and Russian improvised armoured vehicles

+Throughout both the 2014 War in Donbas and the 2022 Russian Invasion of Ukraine, both sides used improvised fighting vehicles for purposes such as hit-and-run attacks or anti-drone defenses.
+Ukrainian forces reportedly used rocket launchers recovered from downed helicopters, mounted on technicals.